MCT-master/mct-master.github.io/_posts/2022-12-09-ahmetem-mct-blog-sonified.md

 This blog has been held by students and alumni of the MCT program for the last four years.
 Today, it contains 370+ posts about topics ranging from audio programming to musical interaction, concerts, and experiences.
 According to wordstotime.com, to read this beautiful blog entirely, you would spend 286 hours.
 But don't worry, you can listen to it!

 Before we dive into this, here are some fun facts about our blog!
-- Amongst **_2334573_** words typed in the blog so far.
-- The three most frequent words were **_audio_**, **_sound_**, and **_music_**.
+- Amongst **_2334573_** words typed in the blog so far, the three most frequent words were **_audio_**, **_sound_**, and **_music_**.
 - The word **_We_** was used **_1.43_** times more than the word **_I_**.
 - The longest word in the MCT blog is **_multiinstrumentalist_** with 20 characters - if we don't count the word _reverberaaatioooooooon_ with 22 :)

 To make a sound out of data, it should be in the shape we want it to be.
 Cleaning, arranging, and scaling are crucial, especially in appropriately mapping the data to specific parameters.
 Then, we can create _sound_ based on the numbers at hand.
 For this data, I started off by excluding some parts of the texts, removing unwanted words and filtering.
 Then, I scaled it before mapping it to specific sound parameters.
-Finally, I generated sound based on this mapping.
+Finally, these numbers turned into sound.
 Diagram below shows this sonification process.

 <figure style="float: none">
    <img src="/assets/image/2022_12_09_ahmetem_mct_blog_sonified_diagram_01.png" alt="Sonification Process" title="Sonification Process" width="auto" />